space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 **Fetching** refers to downloading the new branches and commits from a remote repository--but not doing anything with them just yet (nothing locally will be changed).
 After we fetch changes from our `upstream` remote (the main SS14 repository), we'll merge them into our local `master` branch.

 When you fetch a remote, it downloads those branches to your local repository and prepends them with the remotes name and a slash.
 So, when you fetch `upstream`, it'll make a branch called `upstream/master`.
+As a bonus, you can checkout this remote branch directly if you'd like, and even create a local branch based off it, which is especially useful if you're working with more than just upstream.

 First, let's fetch from our `upstream` remote.
 It'll take a little bit to complete.